By Dr. James M. Dahle, WCI Founder

 However, if you are only considering working for a qualifying employer due to the possibility of PSLF, then you need to compare the salaries.
 If the after-tax salary from the non-qualifying job is GREATER than the after-tax salary from the qualifying job PLUS the amount of potential forgiveness under PSLF divided by the number of years you must work at that job to get PSLF, THEN you should simply go work at the for-profit job, refinance your loans, and pay them off in 2-5 years by living like a resident.
-If that is not the case and you don't mind working for a qualifying employer too much, then you should take the qualifying job.
-Many times, the salary at a non-profit isn't even less than that at a for-profit job, but most of the time it is at least a little less.
+If that is not the case and you don't mind working for a qualifying employer, then you should take the qualifying job.
+Many times, the salary at a non-profit isn't even less than that at a for-profit job (though most of the time, it is).

-However, the subject in this post is what should docs who deferred their student loans in residency do?
+What should docs who deferred their student loans in residency do?
 Should they go for PSLF, or should they refinance and get busy paying them off?
-Well, if they're working for a qualifying employer, have a high debt to income (DTI) ratio (1X+) and run the numbers carefully, they will likely find that they should still go for PSLF.
+Well, if they're working for a qualifying employer, have a moderate DTI ratio (1X+), and run the numbers carefully, they will likely find that they should still go for PSLF.

 Before we get into the spreadsheet, let's talk about the assumptions that went into it.

-- First, the X-axis is Direct Student Loan Amount upon entering into the program.
+- The X-axis is Direct Student Loan Amount upon entering into the program.
 If the loans aren't DIRECT federal student loans, they don't qualify for PSLF.
-You might as well refinance those and get busy paying them.
+You might as well refinance those medical school loans and get busy paying them.

-- Third, in my example, I used an average student loan interest rate of 7%.
-I also assumed the doctor's income remained steady over the ten year period.
+- In my example, I used an average student loan interest rate of 7%.
+I also assumed the doctor's income remained steady over the 10-year period.
 I used a married couple with two kids (i.e. a family of 4).
 If you don't like my assumptions, use your own.

-- Fourth, I used REPAYE as my IDR.
+- I used REPAYE as my IDR.
 It is the most common program used because of the interest rate subsidy it provides.
 However, it has a big disadvantage compared to IBR and PAYE—the payments aren't capped at the 10-year standard repayment amount.
-So at a low DTI ratio, you may be able to pay less and get more forgiven if you enroll in PAYE instead.
-PAYE often results in a larger amount forgiven, but that is simply because there is no interest rate subsidy and really doesn't matter for those who actually get PSLF.
+So at a low DTI ratio, you could pay less and get more forgiven if you enroll in PAYE instead.
+PAYE often results in a larger amount forgiven, but that is simply because there is no interest rate subsidy which really doesn't matter for those who actually get PSLF.

-- Fifth, the usual caveats for PSLF apply.
-It exists at the whims of Congress, both political parties have made proposals to limit it enough that it would become useless for most docs, those currently in the program would likely be grandfathered in to any changes, you should keep careful records of your annual employer certifications and every single qualifying payment, and you should build a PSLF Side Fund, just in case.
+- The usual caveats for PSLF apply: it exists at the whims of Congress.
+In the past, both political parties have made proposals to limit it enough that it would become useless for most docs, but those currently in the program would likely be grandfathered in to any changes.
+You should also keep careful records of your annual employer certifications and every single qualifying payment, and you should build a PSLF Side Fund just in case.

-- Seventh, remember how your monthly payments are calculated under REPAYE.
+- Remember how your monthly payments are calculated under REPAYE.
 You subtract 150% of the poverty line in your area from your adjusted gross income and divide by 12.
-If that payment does not cover all of the interest that accrued that month ($1K/month for a 6% $200K loan), then half of the remaining interest is forgiven each month.
+If that payment does not cover all of the interest that accrued that month ($1,000/month for a 6% $200,000 loan), then half of the remaining interest is forgiven each month.

 Let's start at the extremes.
-Starting in the upper left corner, we see someone with an AGI of $25K and a student loan burden of $25K.
-After ten years of payments, that person would have $34K left on their loans.
-That means they weren't even covering the interest on their payments and despite the REPAYE subsidy, the loans still grew by $9K over those ten years.
+Starting in the upper left corner, we see someone with an AGI of $25,000 and a student loan burden of $25,000.
+After 10 years of payments, that person would have $34,000 left on their loans.
+That means they weren't even covering the interest on their payments, and despite the REPAYE subsidy, the loans still grew by $9,000 over those ten years.

-Moving to the upper right corner, we see someone with an income of $25K and a loan burden of $600K.
+Moving to the upper right corner, we see someone with an income of $25,000 and a loan burden of $600,000.
 Did I mention we're talking about extremes here?
-This person will make tiny little payments for a decade (actually the payments will all be $0) and then have $810K forgiven, tax-free.
+This person will make tiny little payments for a decade (actually the payments will all be $0) and then have $810,000 forgiven tax-free.
 Pretty nice benefit for working for a non-profit.
 It basically quadrupled your income.

-In the lower left corner, we see someone with an income of $600K and a debt of $25K.
-This debt will be paid off long before ten years under REPAYE and in exactly ten years in PAYE and IBR, so there will be nothing left to forgive.
+In the lower left corner, we see someone with an income of $600,000 and a debt of $25,000.
+This debt will be paid off long before 10 years under REPAYE and in exactly 10 years in PAYE and IBR, so there will be nothing left to forgive.